-My name in the real world is Laurence Hart and I am a director at IBC, a DBS Company.
+My name in the real world is Laurence Hart and I am a director at Dominion Consulting.
 I’ve been an Information Professional for over 2 decades and have worked with Alfresco, Documentum, SharePoint, Box, Sitecore, and many other solutions.
 I have led a wide-range of efforts including digital transformation, records management, BPM, and collaboration for the commercial, non-profit, and public sectors.
 I was recently inducted as an Honors Fellow by the Information Coalition.